locka99/opcua/README.md

 This is an OPC UA server / client API implemented in Rust.
 To say OPC UA is a big standard is an understatement so the implementation will comply with the smallest profiles first until it reaches a usable level of functionality.

+## Rationale - OPC UA for Rust?

+Rust is a natural choice for OPC UA due in part to the complexity of OPC UA itself and where it is likely to run.
+Rust is a systems programming language so it allows an implementation to run as fast as C or C++ but with greater reliability.

+* Implementations in C/C++ would be vulnerable to memory leaks, dangling pointers, complexity in their interface
+* Implementations in Java, JavaScript etc. would be vulnerable to fluctuating memory consumption, performance issues
+* An implementation in Rust should deliver C/C++ levels of performance without some of the risks

+HOWEVER, there are a number of mature OPC UA libraries for other platforms.
+This is a new project so bugs in logic are likely, and certain features found elsewhere may not be implemented.

+This implementation will only implement the opc.tcp:// protocol and OPC UA Binary format.
+It *might* in time, add binary over https.
+It will **not** implement OPC UA over XML.
+XML hasn't see much adoption so this is no great impediment.

 ## Minimizing code through convention

 The API is designed on the principle of convention by default to minimize the amount of customization you need to make it